STAND. COM. REP. NO. 629

 Your Committees have amended this measure by:

-As affirmed by the records of votes of the members of your Committees on Agriculture and Environment and Water and Land that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 685, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 685, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the records of votes of the members of your Committees on Hawaiian Affairs and Water and Land that are attached to this report, your Committees concur with the intent and purpose of S.C.R.
+No. 22, as amended herein, and recommend its adoption in the form attached hereto as S.C.R.
+No. 22, S.D.
+1.